20+ Sales Discovery Call Questions To Help You Win More Deals in 2024

 Sales reps like to call this first actual interaction a "discovery call," while prospects informally call these "fishing expeditions."

 No matter how you describe it, this first connection, when done right, can be the start of a tremendous vendor-customer relationship.
 By the right way, we mean having a sales discovery process and the right set of questions.
-Ultimately, the questions you ask will help you determine if the lead is a good fit and if you should move them further in the sales funnel.
+Ultimately, your questions will help determine if the lead is a good fit and if you should move them further in the sales funnel.

 But before you pick up the phone, ensure you are prepared for the sales discovery process.
 The following section will help you do so.